verbb/formie/docs/theming/overview.md

 They let you override individual Twig templates for forms, fields, buttons, labels, alerts, and other parts of the rendered output.
 The main advantage is that this does not have to be all-or-nothing.
 You can override just the parts you need and leave the rest using Formie's defaults.

-### When to use it
+### When to Use It

-- you want to customize one part of the form, such as the buttons or a field template
+- you want to customise one part of the form, such as the buttons or a field template
 - you want more control than theme config provides
 - you are comfortable maintaining Twig overrides over time

-### When not to use it
+### When Not to Use It

 - you only need to add or remove classes or attributes
 - you do not want the maintenance that comes with template overrides